rpadovani/rpadovani.com/_posts/2015-01-15-calculator-reboot-store.markdown

 and I worked hard on [Calculator Reboot][reboot] in last month, and finally it is available in the Ubuntu Touch Store :-)

+This is possible also thanks to [Alan Pope][popey], [Mihir Soni][mihir] and a lot of other guys, designers and testers.
+I started to do a credits list, but wow, how many people for a single app.
+So thanks to all!

 ![reboot](http://img.rpadovani.com/posts/calculator-reboot.png)

 The app is still being worked, so in next weeks will have new features and